Notes on the Geography of China: Guangzhou: Shamian

 The China and France Industry Bank, from 1912; for a time, it held the Japanese Consulate.

-Detail of door to the previous building.
+Door of the same building.

 The home in 1862 of Sassoon Sons and Co; it later housed the Société des Missions Etrangères, as well as the Portuguese consulate.